Bell Bank Correspondent Team Strong and Growing

 Unlike a typical correspondent bank, our focus is working as your partner.
 We also have a team dedicated to correspondent banking and credit, so we can provide our customers with flexible underwriting, competitive lending terms and prices, fast decision-making and consistent communication.
 Having partnered with more than 300 other independent community banks in our region, we have experience-based expertise on participation loans, bank building financing, bank stock and ownership loans, as well as business and personal loans for bankers.

 When many banks stopped offering correspondent services during the recession, Bell actually expanded our sales and underwriting staff and looked to grow.
 We started our correspondent banking department in 2003 with no assets and 2 employees.
-We now have 17 employees dedicated to correspondent banking and more than $885 million in committed assets.
+Our correspondent team has grown into a thriving part of Bell, with 21 employees and more than $1 billion in committed assets, in partnership with our correspondent banks.

 Despite the current down cycle in the ag economy, Bell is still very active in the ag market.
 With that sector of our portfolio continuing to grow, we have a regional ag banking leader on our correspondent team.
-Lynn Paulson, our director of agribusiness development, works in ag lending as well as with correspondent banking partners, agricultural operations and businesses across the Midwest.
+Lynn Paulson, our director of agribusiness development, works in ag lending as well as with correspondent banking partners, agricultural operations and businesses across the Midwest and beyond.

-You expect financial strength, stability and world-class customer service from a 5-star establishment, and that’s what you’ll get at Bell.
-We’ve once again received a 5-star rating of our financial health from independent bank research firm Bauer Financial.
+You expect financial strength, stability and world-class customer service from a 5-star establishment, and that’s what you’ll get at Bell – which has received a 5-star rating of our financial health from independent bank research firm Bauer Financial.
 The highest rating the firm awards, a 5-star rating means a bank is financially sound, is operating well above its capital requirements and is considered a trusted institution in terms of financial strength.

 As a privately owned bank, we’re able to think longer-term than our publicly traded competitors, so we can make smart investments, even at the expense of this quarter’s or this year’s earnings, knowing it’s the best thing for our employees, customers and our shareholders in the long-run.